epfl-si/ansible-collection-rancher/README.md

 ④ Unlike what appears to happen in the UI, there is no need to transmit a complete `values.yaml` file; only those values that were edited from the defaults need to be set.

 ⑤ Likewise, the target namespace should exist already; which one can enforce using a `kubernetes.core.k8s` task that creates the `Namespace` object.

-## `epfl_si.rancher.rke2_access` Role

-This role ensures that a suitable Kubeconfig file exists, and contains up-to-date credentials, so as to connect to a RKE2 cluster.

-## `epfl_si.rancher.rke2_access_environment` Lookup Plugin

-This lookup plugin configures your play's or role's `environment:`, so that Ansible will make use of the `rke2_cluster_token_store` that the `epfl_si.rancher.rke2_access` role creates.